jsenv/core/docs/config/npm_package.md

 </html>
 ```

-The code above uses the "cuid" node module.
-If browser execute this HTML file as it is it would fail because "cuid" does not lead to a file.
+The code above uses the "uuid" node module.
+If browser execute the HTML file as it is it would fail because "uuid" does not lead to a file.
 This can be fixed using an importmap script to remap "uuid" to an actual file.

 ```diff
 + <script type="importmap">